Working while in grad school isn’t easy. But it’s not impossible.

 Can you work and do a master’s at the same time?

-Yes, it’s possible to work and do a master’s degree at the same time.
+Yes, it’s possible to work and pursue a master’s degree at the same time.

 76% of graduate students work at least 30 hours a week, according to a report from Georgetown University’s Center on Education and the Workforce.